 Migrate towards a Microservices based architecture

-Conceptually, microservices don’t differ much from the Service Oriented Architecture (SOA) approach commonly used within the insurance industry; the objective remains the same: to decouple portions of the larger application into cohesive, individual modules, capable of being deployed and distributed as separate applications wherein each component can be maintained independently.
+.

 Most importantly, microservices are all about the notion of a “bounded context” and a “share-nothing” architecture, where each service and its corresponding data are compartmentalized and completely independent from all other services, exposing only a well-defined API.
 This bounded context is what allows for quick and easy development, testing, and deployment with minimal dependencies.
 This is the core philosophy of DDD – Domain Driven Design and is the most important factor for defining and curving out microservices.